klees/ILIAS/docs/documentation/input-processing.md

 There are different measures to treat this problem.
 Documentation of the service may be required, that outlines if and how input is checked.
-But then the new task of taking care of the documentation is introduced and the documentation can not be checked by automatic procedures and thus must be read and understood by every developer using the service.
+But then the new task of taking care of the documentation is introduced and the documentation cannot be checked by automatic procedures and thus must be read and understood by every developer using the service.
 We might introduce some guidelines that say where and how user input needs to be validated.
 But a guideline is similar to documentation,